zowe/docs-site/docs/user-guide/at-tls-configuration.md

   TTLSSignatureParmsRef TNESigParms
 }

-# Keyring, used for TLS
+# Keyring, used for TLS, will be used also to load trusted certificates
 TTLSKeyringParms ZoweKeyring
 {
   Keyring ZWEKRNG